|Links to mates, partners and people we like|

 More locally, the Labour of Love that is Graham Dixon's comprehensive guide to music in the Lancashire area on The Trouble at Mill site.
 A more localised view can be had Beside The Seaside with Ukelele Ron up at Morecambe.
 Local but well-travelled musician, agent, compere and all round good egg, Brian Preston, needs thanking for his support of our efforts.
 Wider afield and barmier, too, is the view from Mrs. Ackroyd our own well travelled fruit cake, Mr. Les Barker.

-A pictorial view from the Fylde area with the site from Roger Liptrot at Folk Images whilst Fred Moor provides the Fylde area with a great guide to the local scene whether talking music or anything else.
-However, regular attendees at Mr Kite Benefits may appreciate pictures of some of those benefits taken by Alan Graves
+A pictorial view of folk music in the North West area with the site from Roger Liptrot at Folk Images.
+Regular attendees at Mr Kite Benefits may appreciate pictures of some of those benefits taken by Alan Graves too.

 Local Folk Arts are attended to by Folkus and, from the North East, there is Folkworks.
 For all things Folky, try out the Folking people.